 Lac-Brome inspires a significant number of artists and craftspeople.
 Visit art galleries and tour private studios every summer during the Tour des Arts event.
 The artist-in-residence program at Atelier Galerie Hors-Cadre is a unique opportunity to experience art in action and to see works by a range of artists in a stunning setting.
 Creativity meets ingenuity at L’atelier-boutique Boutiverre, where time-honored glass-blowing techniques are applied to turn old bottles into one-of-a-kind light fixtures.

 New England Loyalists came north to the Eastern Townships, and their homes, barns and buildings reveal distinctive British and American influences.
-Lac-Brome is on the Townships Trail, and you can take a guided tour of historic Knowlton that will take you back in time to the days of pioneers, entrepreneurs and railway barons.
+On the Townships Trail, Lac-Brome offers visitors a guided tour, The Knowlton Tour, that will take you back in history to the days of pioneers, entrepreneurs and railway barons.